DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

 ### Large-Scale Parallel Data Systems

 * [_Parallel data systems / Parallel computing_](https://en.wikipedia.org/wiki/Parallel_computing)
-  * Computation system designed to perform numerous calculations simulaneously
+  * Computation system designed to perform numerous calculations simultaneously
   * often go beyond basic multiprocessing capabilities and instead divide up large tasks into smaller elements and distribute each subelement to a different processing subsystem for parallel computing
   * accomplished by using distinct CPUs or multicore CPUs, virtual systems, or any combination
+    * **_Multicore_** CPU containing two, four, eight, dozens or more independant execution cores
-* Concerned with performance, power comsumption, and reliability/stability issues
+* Concerned with performance, power consumption, and reliability/stability issues
 * [Symmetric multiprocessing (SMP)](https://en.wikipedia.org/wiki/Symmetric_multiprocessing)
   * single computer containing multiple processors which are treated equally and controlled by a single OS
   * processors share a common OS, data bus, and memory resources